Mainakcris7/facial_emotion_recognition/README.md

 ```

 ### Considerations
-Despite achieving decent accuracy, there is room for improvement in the model's performance.
+Despite achieving good accuracy, there is room for improvement in the model's performance.
 Future iterations may focus on fine-tuning hyperparameters, exploring different architectures, or expanding the dataset to improve accuracy.

 ### Contributor
 For any further queries, please contact via Email at [mainakcr72002@gmail.com](mainakcr72002@gmail.com)